gschmutz/bigdata-spark-workshop/07-spark-deltalake/README.md

 In this workshop we will work with [Delta Lake](https://delta.io/), an open-source table format that brings ACID transactions to Apache Spark™ and big data workloads..

-The same data as in the [Object Storage Workshop](../03-object-storage/README.md) will be used.
-We will show later how to re-upload the files, if you no longer have them available.

-We assume that you have done Workshop 5 **Getting Started using Spark RDD and DataFrames**, where you have learnt how to use Spark form either Apache Zeppelin or Jupyter Notebook.

 ## Table of Contents

 - [What you will learn](#what-you-will-learn)